svn2github/sdcc/sdcc/doc/README.txt

-compiler suite that targets a growing list of processors including the Intel MCS51 based microprocessors (8031, 8032, 8051, 8052, etc.), Maxim (formerly Dallas) DS80C390 variants, Freescale (formerly Motorola) HC08 based (hc08, s08) and Zilog Z80 based MCUs (z80, z180, gbz80, Rabbit
+compiler suite that targets a growing list of processors including the Intel MCS51 based microprocessors (8031, 8032, 8051, 8052, etc.), Maxim (formerly Dallas) DS80C390 variants, Freescale (formerly Motorola) HC08 based (hc08, s08), Zilog Z80 based MCUs (z80, z180, gbz80, Rabbit
-2000/3000, Rabbit 3000A).
+2000/3000, Rabbit 3000A) and STMicroelectronics STM8.
 Work is in progress on supporting the Microchip PIC16 and PIC18 targets.
 It can be retargeted for other microprocessors.

 See share/sdcc/doc/INSTALL.txt for the installation instructions for the binary kits.